Follow these steps to help you prepare for an emergency or disaster with your child’s special health care needs or disability in mind.

 - Talk with your child’s doctor about how to get an emergency supply of medicines.
 If your child takes medicine given by a clinic or hospital, talk with them about how to plan for a stoppage due to a disaster.

-- Ask your pharmacist how long the medicine can last and storage needs of the medicines.
+- Ask your pharmacist how long the medicine can last and how to store the medicines.

-- Keep a two-week supply of medical care items such as needles, nasal cannulas, bandages, etc.
+- Keep a two-week supply of medical care items such as needles (in a locked or sealed place), nasal cannulas, bandages, etc.

-- Keep a cooler and chemical ice packs for storing medications that must be kept cold.
+- Keep a cooler and chemical ice packs for storing medicines that must be kept cold.

-- Keep prescription information in your wallet, survival kit and car that includes the name, location and phone number of an out of town pharmacy.
+- Keep prescription information in your wallet, on your phone, in your survival kit and in your car.
+Include the name, location and phone number of an out of town pharmacy.

 Other Helpful Tips: